Interlake-Saints/the-late-and-great/_posts/2024-04-25-lisa-m-schmidt.md

   - /assets/lisaschmidt89.jpg
 gender: female
 ---
 Lisa worked in the real estate/mortgage industry for over twenty years, the vast majority of the time as a real estate broker.
 She owned a business called Northwest Mobile Notary, and also spent time as a transit driver.
 Sadly, she passed away in a hospital in Spokane in January of 2024.
+She left behind a son and a daughter.